Feedback (pork industry)

 Feedback is a common practice used in the pork industry where infected deceased pigs and their manure are fed to breeding pigs.
 It is also called controlled oral exposure or sometimes oral controlled exposure.
 It is done in an attempt to make the breeding pigs garner some degree of immunity to circulating diseases.
 There is no standard protocol, resulting in some swine researchers calling the procedure potentially risky and noting that it is often done in an unsafe manner.
 The practice has also been criticized by animal welfare and animal rights groups calling it disturbing and/or unethical.

 History

 Feedback appears to have been originally researched in the 1950s.
 In the decades since, its usage in the pork industry has become widespread due to increases in the pork industry's size and increases in overcrowding.
-The change in the industry's size has led to a growing spread in diseases such as E. coli and PEDv.
+The change in the industry's size has led to a growing spread in diseases such as PEDv.
 A lack of effective vaccines for these diseases in the past led to feedback being used in their place.

 However, feedback usage extends beyond diseases where vaccines do not yet exist.
 In 2012, while 45% of large US herds vaccinated young female pigs against PRRS, 26.6% used feedback (or did so in addition).